 The most common Amaranthus caudatus (known as Love-lies-bleeding) with long, mauve-pink flowers, and Amaranthus tricolor (known as Joseph’s Coat) with yellow and splashy red leaves.

-The flowers of celosia and amaranth seem similar since they come from the same family.
+The flowers of Celosia plants and amaranth seem similar since they come from the same family.
 The name Celosia comes from the Greek word for “burned” because their flower heads look like burning flames.
-Their colors… incredibly stunning
+Their colors… incredibly stunning.

 The cleome plant (spider flower) finds itself ignored in the garden due to its nondescript and weedy appearance.
 However, once established, cleome develops on a dazzling summer flower that dies off in fall.

-Cosmos bipinnatus or the cosmos flowers are very easy to grow.
+Cosmos bipinnatus or the cosmos flower is very easy to grow.
 The flowers have rich shades of purple, red, pink, and orange and some even white.
 The plants are sturdy and grow well with other flowers.
-Different varieties can achieve a height of 1-4 feet.
+Different varieties can achieve 1-4 feet high.

-Grown as annuals, these perennial heat lovers, do well in Zones 9-11.
+Grown as annuals, these sun perennials do well in Zones 9-11.
 The bright red flower Cosmos attract hummingbirds which the they will “camp” on.